synadia-labs/cross-system-jetstream-migration/README.md

 + NATS_CREDS_PATH=tf/cloud/cloud.creds
 ```

-Restart the `orders` and `shipments` services.
+First restart the `shipments` service as it is solely a consumer and not publishing.
+Then restart `orders` since it is both consuming and publishing downstream to `shipments`.

 Verify they are connected in the Synadia Cloud connections tab.

 ![`orders` and `shipments` connected to Synadia Cloud in the connection graph](./docs/docs/static/connection-graph-consumers.png)